sanposhiho/github-activity-tweeter/README.md

 $ github-activity-tweeter
 ```

+**TIPs**
-TIPs: It checks your timeline and don't tweet duplicated one.
+- It checks your timeline and don't tweet duplicated one.
+- It tweets short message if generated message is too long.

 ## Run on GitHub Action